RaisetheMoon/Titanic-Survivors-Prediction/README.md

 The movie "Titanic" is also one of my favorite movie, but before I became a data analyst/scientist, I never thought about below questions -

 "What sort of people are most likely survive than others?
 Can we use machine learning to predict the survival rate and utilize it to other similar events?"

+In a word, the goal of this project is to build a machine learning model to predict who survived after the tragedy by using their personal data (ie name, age, gender, socio-economic class, etc).